How to Set Up an R&D Center in Poland?

 While both serve the goal of accessing local talent, they differ significantly in structure, investment level, and strategic intent.

 A dedicated team is a group of professionals, often sourced through an outsourcing or staff augmentation partner, who work exclusively on your project.
-This model is particularly popular in the software and technology industry, where agility matters.
+This engagement model is particularly popular in the software and technology industry, where agility matters.
 You get access to pre-vetted specialists without the overhead of building an internal organization from scratch.

 An R&D center is a more permanent, fully integrated part of your company.
 You open a legal entity in Poland, hire a team directly, establish office space, and build internal processes.
 This model suits organizations with long-term innovation roadmaps and the strategic intent to grow their country’s presence over years, not months.
 Read more about how to build your R&D center.